 Dr. Dutcher is a Professor of Physics, Senior Canada Research Chair in Soft Matter and Biological Physics, and Director of the Nanoscience program at the University of Guelph.
 His research program focuses on the physical properties and applications of novel biological nanoparticles.
 John is a Fellow of the American Physical Society and serves on the Editorial Board of four journals.
 He is also a Founder of Mirexus Biotechnologies, a Guelph-based company that that commercializes phytoglycogen nanoparticles derived from sweet corn.

-Dr. DeRosa is a Full Professor in the Department of Chemistry at Carleton University.
+Dr. DeRosa is a Full Professor in the Department of Chemistry at Carleton University and current Dean of Science at Carleton.
 Her research examines a family of synthetic nucleic acids known as aptamers that can fold into 3D nanoscale structures capable of binding tightly to a specific molecular target.
 Her group is focused on developing a better understanding of how these systems work and using this information to design useful nanotechnology, such as biosensors, components for nanomedicine, or smart delivery devices.

 Mr. Shokouhi is a proven entrepreneur with a number of years of experience in product development and management in the semiconductor field.
 Mr. Shokouhi is the recipient of multiple international and domestic awards for innovation and commercialization of nanotechnologies.
 He is the founder of Nanodevice Solutions Inc. (NDS) and chairman of the board at NDS.
 Mr. Shokouhi has years of hands-on experience in fabrication, characterization of nanoscale structures and materials, and holds a MASc. in Electrical and Computer Engineering, and a BASc. in Nanotechnology Engineering from the University of Waterloo.